+Component Units

-Component Units - Accounting principles generally accepted in the United States of America require that the reporting entity include (1) the primary government, (2) organizations for which the primary government is financially accountable, and (3) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+Accounting principles generally accepted in the United States of America require that the reporting entity include (1) the primary government, (2) organizations for which the primary government is financially accountable, and (3) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 The criteria provided in Government Accounting Standards Board Statements No. 14 and 39 have been considered and there are no agencies or entities which should be presented with AMBAG as component units except those noted below.

-Blended Component Unit - Regional Analysis and Planning Services, Inc. (RAPS) is a non-profit organization that sponsors conferences and community forums and provides technical assistance in planning activities on issues affecting the Monterey Bay region to public entities who request it.
-AMBAG selects the board of directors for RAPS, with the majority of members coming from the AMBAG board, and AMBAG personnel are involved with RAPS operations.
-The financial statements of RAPS have been blended with those of AMBAG's because RAPS is fiscally dependent on AMBAG and RAPS receives revenue from a combination of local and state sources.
-RAPS did not issue separate financial statements for the year ended June 30, 2022.
+Blended Component Unit

+Regional Analysis and Planning Services, Inc. (RAPS) is a non-profit organization that sponsors conferences and community forums and provides technical assistance in planning activities on issues affecting the Monterey Bay region to public entities who request it.
+AMBAG selects the board of directors for RAPS, with the majority of members coming from the AMBAG board, AMBAG personnel are involved with the management of RAPS operations and a financial benefit/burden relationship exists between AMBAG and RAPS..
+The financial statements of RAPS have been blended with those of AMBAG's.
+RAPS did not issue separate financial statements for the year ended June 30, 2023.

+Accounting Policies

-Accounting Policies - The accounting policies of AMBAG conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board and the American Institute of Certified Public Accountants.
+The accounting policies of AMBAG conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board and the American Institute of Certified Public Accountants.

-Government-wide and Fund Financial Statements - The basic financial statements include both government-wide and fund financial statements.
+Government-Wide and Fund Financial Statements

+The basic financial statements include both government-wide and fund financial statements.
 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the activities of AMBAG.
 The effect of all significant interfund activity has been removed from the government-wide statements.